 What is the best OLED TV of 2021?

 The best OLED TV overall is the LG G1, which uses a new 'OLED evo' panel to provide brighter images than LG's other OLED TVs, making its Dolby Vision HDR performance better than ever.
 That's combined with LG's latest generation of image processing, one of the best smart TV platforms, and HDMI 2.1 connectivity on all four ports, including 4K 120Hz and Variable Refresh Rate support, so it's totally future-proof and just as friendly for games as it is for movies.

 The best OLED TV for cinephiles is the Panasonic HZ2000, which arguably offers even better image quality, but isn't as strong for features in other departments, and is very highly priced, making it more of a niche choice.

 The best OLED TV for most people is the LG CX, which is much cheaper than either of the options above, yet is very close for overall image quality, and also offers the same HDMI 2.1 future-proofing as the LG G1, and has an equivalently good smart TV platform.

 The best OLED TVs: ranked

-Panasonic's flagship TV stands apart from other OLED TVs thanks to its Professional Edition Master OLED panel – this goes brighter than any other OLED set, while still maintaining the rich and subtle dark areas that the technology is famed for.
+Panasonic's flagship TV stands apart from most OLED TVs thanks to its Professional Edition Master OLED panel – this goes brighter than other OLED set, while still maintaining the rich and subtle dark areas that the technology is famed for.